Pelvic Floor Health in NW Calgary

 For young adults, pelvic health can often be overlooked.
 However, people of all genders are at risk for pelvic floor dysfunction due to factors such as a sedentary lifestyle, poor posture, or high-impact sports.

 This stage is also when sexual health becomes more prominent, and pelvic health plays an important role in libido, arousal, and the ability to engage in pleasurable, pain-free intercourse.
-For some people, menstruation or hormonal changes can affect pelvic health too, with conditions like dysmenorrhea (painful periods) or endometriosis impacting pelvic function.
+For some people, menstruation or hormonal changes can affect pelvic health, too, with conditions like dysmenorrhea (painful periods) or endometriosis impacting pelvic function.

 • Pregnancy and Postpartum (For Those Who Experience Pregnancy)